rafaelragib/vue-movie/README.md

 * Search Movie
 ### Check out the application: https://rafaelragib.github.io/vue-movie/
 (To login use username: testuser, password: pass
-Any sort of issue or improvement is highly appriciated.
+Any sort of issue or improvement is highly appreciated.

 ## Tools used in the application
 * Vue 3